chemaaranda/api-test/README.md

 ## USE

+Type endpoint, headers & data, and, select a method.

+Headers and data JSONs should be valid to launch the query.

-If app runs in localhost CORs should be configured in test API server
+If app runs from localhost or other domain different to API one, CORs should be configured in test API server.